Report

 The study was presented at the Noerr Compliance Day in Frankfurt on 13 June 2024.
 After the presentation, the study findings were debated in a panel discussion with Dr Stephan Petri (GEA AG), Dr Doris Höpke (interviewee in the study and member of the Mercedes Group Supervisory Board), Professor Marc-Philippe Weller (University of Heidelberg), Dr Michael Brellochs (partner at Noerr and co-author of the study) and Christian Alexander Mayer (partner at Noerr and co-author of the study).

-You can request the executive summary by email.
+You can request the study by email.